seed-run/homepage/_posts/2020-08-31-sst-deployments-beta.md

 2. Add it to [Seed](https://console.seed.run)
 3. Deploy it

-Also, make sure to check out the docs — [github.com/serverless-stack/serverless-stack](https://github.com/serverless-stack/serverless-stack)
+Also, make sure to check out the docs and star the SST repo — [**github.com/serverless-stack/serverless-stack**](https://github.com/serverless-stack/serverless-stack)

-And star the repo while you are there!

 SST deployments during the beta are free.
 So try it out and [let us know what you think](mailto:{{ site.email }})!